ericstrs/zet/README.md

 ## Features

-* Quickly create and link zettels.
+* Quick zettel (individual note) creation and linking.
-* TUI FTS search.
+* TUI Full Text Search (FTS) for zettels.
-* Split up a given zettel into separate zettels.
+* Split a given zettel into separate zettels.
-* Merge zettels by replacing zettels links with the referenced zettel's content.
+* Merge zettels by replacing zettel links with the referenced content.

 ## Install